N-Pulse/ARM-SOFT-Grasping/V1_Pipeline/README.md

-# Intent Prediction Project by Darius Giannoli
+# Intent Prediction Project by Darius Giannoli & Gabriel Taieb

 This repository provides a modular pipeline for 3D object manipulation and voice-controlled robotics, integrating RGB-D perception, YOLO-based object detection, and voice recognition.
 The project is organized into several main components, each responsible for a specific part of the workflow.